stimulsoft/Reports.JS/README.md

 # Stimulsoft Reports.JS
-Stimulsoft Reports.JS is a reporting tool for Node.js and JavaScript applications.
-You can create new and load already created reports, easily connect to various databases, and export the report to PDF, HTML, Worl, Excel, Image and other formats.
+Stimulsoft Reports.JS is a set of reporting tools designed on JavaScript and HTML5 technologies.
+The report generator works in any JavaScript application, and installation of any browser extensions or frameworks is not required.
+The product contains everything you need to create, edit, build, view, and export reports to PDF, PowerPoint, HTML, Word, Text, Excel, OpenDocument Writer and Calc, Image (Svg) and Data (Csv).

 # How to install
 Ceate a project folder and install Reports.JS module using the specified command: